Today’s model, for day 10 of World Origami Days is another mask – an Origami Fox Mask.

 A square piece of any type of paper will do for this design, although it should ideally be brown on one side as it is supposed to be a fox, and a different colour on the back to give the eyes some contrast.
 I recommend ordinary 15cm x 15cm kami that is coloured on one side for this model, unless you are actually planning to use it as a mask, in which case you will need something considerably bigger!.
 I’m not sure there is a lot to be gained by using expensive paper here as it is very much a representative model.
 Using paper that tries to mimic a fox’s coat won’t really add to the finished mask, and may actually take something away from the stylised, angular design.

-Diagrams for the Origami Fox Mask
+Origami Fox Mask Diagrams

 Like the Female Demon mask I posted about before, the Origami Fox Mask is taken from the book Origami by Toyoaki Kawai.
 As there is no designer listed for this model in the book, I assume it is their creation.
 The book is out of print, but there are a few copies on sale through Amazon for very little money.